SeregeiKroupen/SF/module_9/readme.md

 > * **ML methods**: category_encoders
 > * **DL libraries**: tensorflow, tensorflow.keras, pymorphy2
 > * **DL methods**: layers, Model, Sequential, Tokenizer, ModelCheckpoint, EarlyStopping

 ### <a name="estimate"></a> Resume.

+Not everything was implemented in the proposed work plan.
+However, I am glad that I tried to develop the idea of categorical regression by combining it with pre-classification.
+Given my free time, I plan to develop the topic.
+I also liked working with neural networks already at an advanced level, which I consider the method of feature forwarding and designing a design with multiple inputs.
+It is a pity that there were not enough resources to conduct more experiments.

+Thus, I am satisfied with the work done and, which is no less important, with the results at the competition.

 ---